realpython/materials/django-pagination/README.md

 # Django Project: Python Wiki

-This repository contains the source code for the Django project that is referred to in the [Real Python Django Pagination Article](https://realpython.com/django-pagination/).
+This repository contains the source code for the Django project that you'll complete in the [Real Python Django Pagination Article](https://realpython.com/django-pagination/).

 ## Create the Django Project

-After you cloned this repository and navigated into it's folder, you can run the provided example project on your local machine by following the steps outlined below.
+After you've cloned this repository and navigated into its folder, you can run the provided example project on your local machine by following the steps outlined below.

 Create a new virtual environment: